 Light Any Standing Pilots

-Most gas appliances now use electronic ignition systems that ignite the gas, but if you have older appliances that operate with standing pilot lights that burn constantly, now is the time to relight these pilots.
-Older furnaces, water heaters, and stoves may have this kind of pilot light, but your home may not have any such appliances.
+Most newer gas appliances use electronic ignition systems that ignite the gas with use, but if you have older appliances that operate with standing pilot lights that burn constantly, now is the time to relight these pilots.
+Older furnaces, water heaters, and stoves may have this kind of pilot light, but your home may not have any such appliances depending on its age.

 Check the Sump Pump